Bedtime Stories (album)

-Bedtime Stories is the sixth studio album by American singer Madonna, released on October 24, 1994, by Maverick and Sire Records.
+Bedtime Stories is the sixth studio album by American singer and songwriter Madonna.
+It was released on October 24, 1994, by Maverick and Sire Records.
 In 1992, Madonna released her fifth studio album Erotica, the coffee table book Sex, and starred in the erotic thriller Body of Evidence.
-Due to their sexually explicit nature, all three projects were negatively received by critics and fans alike, who felt the singer had "gone too far" and that her career was over.
-Madonna decided that she needed to soften her image if she wanted to regain her audience.
-The first attempt was the ballad "I'll Remember" from the soundtrack to the 1994 film With Honors, which gained positive critics and reached the second spot of the Billboard Hot 100.
-For her sixth studio album, Madonna decided to incorporate R&B elements, and collaborated with Babyface, Dallas Austin, and Dave Hall.
-She also chose to explore the British club musical scene, where genres such as dub had been growing in popularity, and hired producer Nellee Hooper.
+All three projects were criticized for their sexually explicit nature; critics felt Madonna had "gone too far" and that her career was over.
+She decided that she needed to soften her image if she wanted to regain her audience.
+The first attempt was the hit ballad "I'll Remember" from the soundtrack to the 1994 film With Honors.

-A pop album with elements of hip hop and R&B, Bedtime Stories explores lyrical themes of love and romance, but with a toned-down, less sexual approach.
-In the song "Human Nature", Madonna explicitly addresses the backlash and controversy surrounding her previous projects, whereas title track "Bedtime Story" saw her working with Icelandic singer Björk.
+For Bedtime Stories, Madonna decided to incorporate R&B elements, and collaborated with Babyface, Dallas Austin, and Dave Hall.
+She also chose to explore the British club musical scene, where genres such as trip hop had been growing in popularity, and hired producer Nellee Hooper.
+This resulted in a pop and R&B record with elements of hip hop.
+Its themes include love and romance, but with a toned-down, less sexual approach.
+In the song "Human Nature", Madonna addresses the backlash and controversy surrounding her previous projects, while "Bedtime Story" was a collaboration with Icelandic singer Björk.

 To promote Bedtime Stories, Madonna performed at the 1995 American Music and Brit Awards.
-A concert tour was planned, but did not take place due to Madonna acquiring the title role in the 1996 musical film Evita.
-The album yielded two Hot 100 top-three singles, "Secret" and "Take a Bow"; the latter stayed at number one for seven weeks on the chart.
-Follow-ups "Bedtime Story" and "Human Nature" were both top-ten hits on the UK Singles Chart.

-Critics reacted positively towards the album for its move from Eroticas explicit content towards a more smooth and subtle seductive approach.
-Additionally, it was nominated for Best Pop Album at the 38th Grammy Awards.
+A concert tour was canceled when Madonna was cast as Eva Perón in the 1996 musical film Evita.
 The album debuted and peaked at number three on the US Billboard 200 and was certified triple platinum by the Recording Industry Association of America (RIAA).
-It reached the first spot in Australia, and charted within the top-five in many other countries, including Canada, France, Germany, and the United Kingdom.
+It reached number one in Australia, and charted within the top five in many other countries, including Canada, France, Germany, and the United Kingdom.
+The album yielded two Hot 100 top-three singles, "Secret" and "Take a Bow"; the latter spent seven weeks at number one on the chart.
+Follow-ups "Bedtime Story" and "Human Nature" reached the top ten of the UK singles chart.

+Critics reacted positively to the album for moving away from Eroticas explicit content toward a smoother, more subtly seductive approach.
+Bedtime Stories was nominated for Best Pop Vocal Album at the 38th Grammy Awards.
+Retrospectively, it has been referred to as one of Madonna's most important yet underrated albums.
+Its influence has been noted in the work of contemporary artists.
 Worldwide, Bedtime Stories has sold an estimated eight million copies.
-In retrospective reviews, it has been referred to as one of Madonna's most important yet underrated albums.
-Bedtime Stories has also been credited as the album that started the "second phase" of Madonna's career, which began in the mid-to-late 1990s.
-Influence of the album has been noted on the work of contemporary artists.

-In 2025, Madonna announced a companion extended play titled Bedtime Stories: The Untold Chapter, containing songs that did not make the final cut along with reissues of the original studio album to commemorate Bedtime Storiess 30th anniversary.
+In 2025, Madonna released a companion extended play subtitled The Untold Chapter, containing songs that did not make the final cut along with reissues of songs from the original studio album to commemorate Bedtime Storiess 30th anniversary.